kerenzhou062/rbsSeeker/README.md

 ```

 # Run rbsSeeker on testing dataset
-Please Refer to [this guide](test_data/README.md) for instructions on running rbsSeeker on a testing dataset.
+Please refer to [this guide](test_data/README.md) for instructions on running rbsSeeker on a testing dataset.

 # Acknowledgements
 We extend our gratitude to all contributors of public codes and libraries (e.g., BamTools) utilized by rbsSeeker.